 How to activate sleeping SATS members

-Inactive clients short term are unprofitable clients long term - this is how we got them back.
+Inactive customers become unprofitable customers in the long run - this is how we got them back.

 Results